MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-data-and-reports.md

 #### Inside versus Outside

 CQD classifies a stream as  *Inside*  or *Outside*  using Building information, if it exists.
 Endpoints of each stream are associated with a subnet address.
-If the subnet is in the list of the subnets marked InsideCorp in the uploaded Building information, then it is considered *Inside*.
-If Building information has not yet been uploaded, then Inside Test always classifies the streams as *Outside*.
+If the subnet is in the list of the subnets marked InsideCorp in the uploaded Building information, then it's considered *Inside*.
+If Building information hasn't been uploaded yet, then Inside Test always classifies the streams as *Outside*.

 The Inside Test for a Server-Client scenario only considers the client endpoint.
 Because servers are always outside from a user's perspective, this isn't accounted for in the test.